Why Most SEO Revenue Reports Lie (And How SKU-Level Attribution Fixes It)

 Standard attribution assigns revenue equally or by position, but margin-weighted attribution distributes profit contribution according to each touchpoint’s actual economic value.
 The core formula calculates margin per SKU (selling price minus cost of goods sold), then allocates that margin across the customer journey based on your chosen attribution model.

-Example: A customer clicks a blog post, then a category page, then converts on a product page selling a $200 item with $80 COGS, yielding $120 margin.
+Example, a customer clicks a blog post, then a category page, then converts on a product page selling a $200 item with $80 COGS, yielding $120 margin.
 Using linear attribution, each touchpoint receives $40 margin credit.
-Under first-touch, the blog post gets $120; under last-touch, the product page claims it all.
+Under first-touch, the blog post gets $120, under last-touch, the product page claims it all.
+Same conversion, three very different stories depending on which model the team agreed on, ideally before the campaign launched and not after.

 What You’ll Learn From Margin-Based SEO Reports